 In 2017, his self-titled debut fused lyrical storytelling, irresistible hooks, and singer-songwriter spirit driven by rich instrumentation.
 Right out of the gate, “In Arms Reach” amassed over 135K Spotify streams, while “Love of Mine” generated more than 256K-plus streams on the platform.

 The single “Touch and Go” illuminates the expanse of his sound.
 Clean guitars and piano entwine as his voice takes flight on the stadium-size chant.
 “It’s about a real relationship,” he admits.
 “I’m 100% about the relationship today.
 Then, the next day, I might not be 100%.
 It’s a struggle.
 Love is work.
 It’s the most rewarding and heartbreaking thing at the same time.
 That’s the love I know.
 We all feel that push-and-pull.
 It’s not going anywhere.”
+"Touch and Go" broke into the Top 40 Hot AC Billboard Charts & remained there for five weeks.

 Ultimately, that honesty drives everything he does.
 It’s why listeners will want to know Keelan for a long time to come.